hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/data/README.md

 ### Pre-processing

-The pre-processing steps are executed using the `preprocess.sh` script.
-The key steps are as follows:
+The traffic capure was pre-processed as follows:
 - Filter traffic related to PLC1-6 and SCADA.
 - Extract the first 50,000 packets (due to file size limitations) and save them to `dump.pcap` (used in Docker network).

 ### Flow Analysis
-The result of the flow analysis is saved to `filtered_flows.csv`.
+The result of the flow analysis is saved to `flows.csv`.